Cash-Out Refinance: How It Works and When It’s a Good Idea

 → A HELOC makes sense if: You have a relatively high credit score, don’t need access to the full amount of funds all at once or want an interest-only payment period.

 → A cash-out refinance makes sense if: You want the lowest possible monthly payment, have low credit or need a stable monthly payment that won’t fluctuate.

 Cash-out refinance vs. home equity loan

-Home equity loans are also called second mortgages because they’re second in line to be paid — after your current first mortgage — if you lose your home to foreclosure.
+Home equity loans are also called second mortgages, since they’re second in line to be repaid — after your current first mortgage — if you lose your home to foreclosure.

-A home equity loan may make more sense than a cash-out refinance if:
+A home equity loan may make more sense if:

-- You need to borrow more than the 80% limit set by most first mortgage cash-out mortgage programs
+- You need to borrow more than the 80% limit set by most first mortgage cash-out refinance programs

 - You don’t mind making two monthly mortgage payments